tm-a-t/telegram-bot-handbook/pages/book/chats/id.md

 # How IDs of Users and Chats Work

 Each user, bot, group, or channel has an invariable ID.

-~~Official Telegram apps don't show IDs.
-Use unofficial apps or bots [like this](https://t.me/getmyid_bot) when you need to manually learn specific user or chat IDs.~~
 You can now enable showing chat IDs in Telegram macOS settings or Telegram Desktop experimental settings.

 ::: warning